-YANGON (AFP) - Myanmar authorities said on Friday they had made a fresh round of arrests in response to a spate of protests demanding an apology for last month's police crackdown on a rally at a Chinese-backed copper mine.
+YANGON (AFP) - Myanmar authorities on Friday said they had made a fresh round of arrests over a spate of protests demanding apologies for a police crackdown on a rally at a Chinese-backed copper mine last month.

-Demonstrations have been held across the country also known as Burma in a continuing show of public anger at injuries, including severe burns, sustained by dozens of monks in a pre-dawn raid on protest camps at the mine.
+Demonstrations have been held across the country in a display of public anger for injuries, including severe burns, sustained by dozens of monks in a pre-dawn raid on protest camps at the mine in November.

-"Some activists were arrested for questioning," a police official said, asking not to be named.
-He said they were picked up in the second-biggest city Mandalay for protesting without permission.
+"Some activists were arrested for questioning," a police official told AFP, asking not to be named.
+He said they were picked up in Myanmar's second-biggest city Mandalay for protesting without permission.

-Activist organisation the All Burma Federation of Student Unions, which took part in street action this week, said eight people were arrested late Thursday.
+Activist group All Burma Federation of Student Unions, which took part in street action this week, said eight people were arrested late on Thursday.